 Showing How Internees Lived

-The first stage of the Amache barrack project was finally finished this past fall, with the National Park Service signing off on the project.
+The first stage of the Amache barrack project was finished in the fall of 2017, with the National Park Service signing off on the project.
 Original plans were to move a barrack from Stonington, CO that had been used for housing at a ranch.
 However, in the end, a barrack was reconstructed on site.
 Funding and support came from the National Park Service (Japanese American Confinement Sites Grant Program), the Colorado State Historical Fund, Colorado Preservation, Inc., the University of Denver and the University of Colorado-Denver.
 A generous cash match was provided by the Hilton Foundation in honor of the Kenneth Ozaki family.
 Colorado Preservation Inc. was the grant administrator for this project and has helped obtain many dollars for all our projects.
 Another grant from the Gates foundation will allow us to finish the inside of the barrack and add additional details, such as coal bins on the outside.
 The Amache Preservation Society is in the process of furnishing the move-in room of the barrack.
 This room will be left like it was in 1942 on the first day that families moved in.
 So far, the APS has acquired three wooden Army cots and a pail.
 The Homma Family was also very kind in donating two wool army blankets used at Amache.
 We are now looking for a pump-up fire extinguisher to complete the move-in room.
-Please contact the Amache Preservation Society at email@example.com if you have a fire extinguisher you would like to donate.
+Please contact the Amache Preservation Society at firstname.lastname@example.org if you have a fire extinguisher or other objects you would like to donate.

-The Next Amache Site Project
+The Next Amache Projects

 Click here if you are interested in making a donation toward this or any of our preservation efforts.